Sony A7S III vs RX1R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha 7S III and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the A7S III and the RX1R II are recent models that are part of the current product line-up.
 The RX1R II replaced the earlier Sony RX1R, while the A7S III followed on from the Sony A7S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A7S III Manual (free pdf) or the online Sony RX1R II Manual.
+Further information on the features and operation of the A7S III and RX1R II can be found, respectively, in the Sony A7S III Manual (free pdf) or the online Sony RX1R II Manual.